KietzmannLab/BLT-VS/README.md

 | ResNet-50         | Ecoset  | 73.1              | 4               |  24.6          |
 | CORNet-S        | Ecoset  | 70.6              | 16               | 53.1           |

+The training codes used to train these models can be found under blt_vs_model/training_code.

 ---

 ## Installation and Example evaluation